tjstankus/attrocity/notes.md

 - Attribute should have a method for setting its own value that take the arguments that attribute set uses to do the job. ???

+- [ ] ?
+Should attrocity_spec specs be moved to something like module builder
+  spec?

+- [ ] ?
+Re-evaluate attrocity_spec.
+There are some oddities.
+It seems like it's
+  been a default place to put spec code that we weren't sure about the eventual home for.

 Inventory
 ---------